crockpotveggies/crockpotveggies.github.io/_posts/2014-02-12-optimizing-behavior-mixpanel.md

 ---
 layout: post
-title: Optimizing UI Behavior with Mixpanel
+title: Optimizing Behaviors on Crockpotveggies
 ---

 Unless you've opened the inspector while visiting this website you probably haven't noticed that I'm tracking scrolls and clicks.